Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Approach

 \paragraph{\textbf{Calculation}}

-The geometric diversity takes as input the feature matrix of the test input set, as generated using the feature extraction model.
-Because geometric diversity relies on the calculation of the determinant of a matrix, we need to handle several challenges related to such processing:
+Geometric diversity takes as input the feature matrix of the test input set, as generated using the feature extraction model.
+Because geometric diversity relies on the calculation of the determinant of a matrix, we need to handle several challenges related to such processing.

-\textbf{Determinant Overflow.} The determinant is likely to run into overflow when we deal with large features matrices.
+\textbf{Determinant Overflow.} The determinant is likely to run into overflow when we work with large feature matrices.
 The main cause of the problem is that the determinant value is too large to be represented by a real number.
-To overcome this problem, we follow the recommendations of Celis \textit{et al}.~\cite{celis2018fair} and consider the logarithm of this value rather than the determinant itself.
-We also overcome the determinant overflow problem by considering the normalized feature matrix $Vs'$ and thus make the computation of GD more scalabe.
+To overcome this problem, we follow the recommendations of Celis \textit{et al}.~\cite{celis2018fair} and use the logarithm of this value rather than the determinant itself.
+We also overcome the determinant overflow problem by using the normalized feature matrix, \textit{Vs'} thus making the geometric diversity computation more scalable.

-\textbf{Mathematical Limitations.} If a matrix contains at least two linearly dependent vectors, then its determinant will be equal to zero.
+\textbf{Mathematical Limitations.} If a matrix contains at least two linearly dependent vectors, its determinant will be equal to zero.
 Consequently, we cannot calculate the geometric diversity score of an input set that contains duplicate inputs.
 The feature extraction model predicts features for each test input.
-If the feature values are the same for two test inputs, then we have duplicate inputs.
+If the feature values are the same for two test inputs, we have duplicate inputs.
 This means the two test images are redundant in terms of this feature extraction model.
 We therefore have to delete redundant inputs before calculating the diversity score.
-This kind of pre-processing is acceptable in our context because (1) duplicate inputs do not bring any value for testing our model, and (2) we aim to test the DNN model with a diverse input set to detect faults.
+This kind of pre-processing is acceptable in our context because (1) duplicate inputs that do not add any value to our testing model, and (2) we aim to test the DNN model with a diverse input set to detect faults.

-Further, the maximum subset size for which we calculate GD must be less than the number of the features in $Vs$.
+Further, the maximum subset size for which we calculate GD must be less than the number of the features in \textit{Vs}.
 This is also due to the mathematical limitations of the determinant and the rank of matrices.